These lovely orange scones are light and tender. They have just enough orange zest added to them for a nice hint of orange flavor in every bite.

 This recipe makes really light and tender scones.
 The tenderness comes from the addition of the buttermilk (or yogurt or sour cream if you choose one of those options).
 Any dairy product that is soured makes whatever you make from it wonderfully tender.
 That’s why buttermilk pancakes are so amazingly yummy.

 Scones can be made savory or sweet.
-You often see them with raisins added, but scones are wonderful made with a mixture of herbs as well.
+Raisins are often added, but scones are wonderful made with a mixture of herbs as well.

-This orange scone recipe calls for dried cranberries.
-You can easily substitute raisins or currants or leave the fruit out altogether.
+This orange scone recipe calls for currants.
+You can easily substitute raisins or leave the fruit out altogether.

 I think you will enjoy this recipe.
 The orange flavor is light but definitely there.
 Once you learn how to make scones, you will come back to them again and again.
 They are easy and delicious.